By phone or email

 Our online advice forums are an anonymous space where parents and kinship carers (also known as family and friends carers) can get legal and practical advice, build a support network and learn from other people’s experiences.

-The introductory Privacy Notice both summarises, and forms an important part of our Data Protection and Privacy Policy.
+Our Privacy Notice provides a summary of these practices and forms an integral part of our Data Protection and Privacy Policy.

 There is an additional privacy policy for our Advice and Advocacy Service and a privacy policy for our Advice Forums.